-Bluebird prepaid card and The Chase Liquid prepaid cards are targeting teenagers and youngsters by offering a non expensive, convenient system for withdrawals and cash transactions.
+Bluebird prepaid card and The Chase Liquid prepaid cards are targeting teenagers and youngsters by offering a non-expensive, convenient system for withdrawals and cash transactions.
 The prepaid card industry pundits have long believed that companies require a proper segmentation, targeting and positioning of prepaid cash cards.
-Teenagers are certainly a good segment as parents don’t want to give them access to unlimited amount of money (unlike credit cards) and want to track the spend as well (unlike cash).
+Teenagers make a good target audience, as parents usually don’t want to place the fiscal responsibility of a credit card on their children, but would still like a way to track how their cash is being spent.

-The Bluebird can be loaded for free from a bank account or by using cash or debit card at Walmart.
-Loading with a debit card costs $2.
-Customers can deposit checks by snapping a picture from their smartphones, electronically pay bills, send cash to family and friends and place upto $100,000 into their accounts.
-Users can withdraw a maximum of $500 per day and $2000 per month.
+The Bluebird can be loaded for free from a bank account or by using cash or a debit card at participating Walmart locations, although loading with a debit card costs $2.
+Customers can deposit checks by snapping a picture with their smartphones, electronically pay bills, send cash to family and friends, and place up to $100,000 into their accounts.
+Users can withdraw a maximum of $500 per day with a limit of $2000 per month.
 If a customer wants to send money to someone that does not possess Bluebird, all he has to do is click “Pay Bills” and then add that person as a payee.
-The receiver’s address and name is required but no social security number or EIN which makes the process simple.
-The user accumulates 5 chase reward points for every dollar spent which can be redeemed for various goods and services.
-So there is reward/discount added to a payment instrument.
-At LTP we have always believed that its a good combination.
+The receiver’s address and name is required but no social security number or EIN, which makes the process simple.
+The user accumulates 5 chase reward points for every dollar spent which can be redeemed for various goods and services, adding a rewarding incentive to using the card (Always a good combination).

 Chase Liquid is a reloadable card that can be used at any terminal that accepts VISA® debit cards.
-It does not charge any fees to open account, load cash, withdraw or reload money onto the card.
-The Chase Liquid card charges a flat rate of $4.95 a month.
-There is no charge for getting paper statements or paying bills either.
+It does not charge any fees to open an account, load cash, withdraw or reload money onto the card.
+The Chase Liquid card charges a flat rate of $4.95 a month, with no charge for getting paper statements or paying bills.
 A comparison of annual cost of various cards to the typical user as tabulated by Breton Woods is shown below:

-The American express Bluebird card charges $2 for each ATM withdrawal if the customer does not enroll in direct deposit while the Chase card charges no fee for transactions.
-There are 80,000 ATMs available for withdrawal for the American express Bluebird in comparison to 17,500 for Chase Liquid.
-The Bluebird card does not charge any flat rate per month for its card, Chase Liquid charges $4.95.
+On the contrary, American express Bluebird card charges $2 for each ATM withdrawal if the customer does not enroll in direct.
+There are 80,000 ATMs available for withdrawal for the American express Bluebird, a plus which may or may not make up for that $2 fee.
+If that wasn’t enough to level the playing field, Bluebird also doesn’t charge a monthly fee for its card, unlike the Chase Liquid who charges $4.95 a month.

 LTP View: Both prepaid cards have new cost effective options for customers who are economically backward and unbanked/underbanked.
 While the cost of obtaining and maintenance of a Chase Liquid card might be a little lesser, the sheer number of its ATMs, Walmart outlets (more than 4000) and service offered by the American Express Bluebird card might give it an edge.